emre2345/spica/docs/content/guide/function.md

 }
 ```

-If you send a `POST` request to this function with following `JSON` payload; You will get the exact payload to response back because we used `request.body` as a response payload.
+If you send a `POST` request to this function with following `JSON` payload, you will get the exact payload to response back because we used `request.body` as a response payload.

 ```json
 {